palantir/tslint/README.md

     A filename or glob which indicates files to exclude from linting.
     This option can be supplied multiple times if you need multiple globs to indicate which files to exclude.

+--fix:
+    Fixes linting errors for select rules.
+This may overwrite linted files.

 --force:
     Return status code 0 even if there are any lint errors.